1. What is a smart ring and what do they do?

 Smart rings are booming, and it looks like they're here to stay.
 While some new wearable categories spring up, make a big noise, and then fade away, the future of smart rings looks bright.

-If you're ready to size up for a smart ring, we've picked out the best to pick up right now from our reviews.
+If you're ready to size up for a smart ring, we've picked out the best to pick up right now from our extensive testing and reviews.

 What is a smart ring and what do they do?

-The most popular use for smart rings is fitness tracking, and the likes of Oura, Ultrahuman, and Movano collect most of the same metrics as fitness trackers, including heart rate, steps, sleep, and even workouts.
+The most popular use for smart rings is sleep and health tracking, though the likes of Oura, Ultrahuman, and Movano collect most of the same metrics as fitness trackers, such as heart rate, steps, and workouts.

 Oura Ring Gen 3